-Farmers should improve the cooperative with other actors in the chain such as input suppliers, traders, retailers, etc. to form a tight and official chain.
-This chain could help them to receive input supports, product consumption, reduce market risks, and bring high economic efficiency and stability.
+All actors of the chain should cooperate with each other and find the suitable model for governing the chain to form a tight and official chain more efficiently.
+This could help them to reduce market risks, and bring high economic efficiency and stability.